-Financial assets are recognized when the Group becomes a party to the contractual terms of the financial instrument.
-Financial assets other than designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables, held-to-maturity investments and available-for-sale (AFS) financial assets.
+Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables, held-to-maturity investments and available-for-sale (AFS) financial assets.
 Financial assets are assigned to the different categories by management on initial recognition, depending on the purpose for which the investments were acquired.

 Regular purchases and sales of financial assets are recognized on their trade date.
 All financial assets that are not classified as at FVTPL are initially recognized at fair value plus any directly attributable transaction costs.
 Financial assets carried at FVTPL are initially recorded at fair value and the related transaction costs are recognized in profit or loss.

-A more detailed description of the categories currently relevant to the Group is as follows:
+A more detailed description of the categories of financial assets currently relevant to the Group follows:

-(a) Financial Asset at FVTPL
+(i) Financial Assets at FVTPL

-This category includes financial assets that are either classified as held-for-trading or that meets certain conditions and are designated by the entity to be carried at fair value through profit or loss upon initial recognition.
+This category includes financial assets that are either classified as held for trading or that meets certain conditions and are designated by the entity to be carried at fair value through profit or loss upon initial recognition.
 All derivatives fall into this category, except for those designated and effective as hedging instruments.
 Assets in this category are classified as current if they are either held for trading or are expected to be realized within 12 months from the end of each reporting period.

-Financial assets at FVTPL are measured at fair value and changes therein are recognized in profit or loss.
-Financial assets (except derivatives and financial instruments originally designated as financial assets at FVTPL) may be reclassified out of FVTPL category if they are no longer held for the purpose of being sold or repurchased in the near term.
+Financial assets at FVTPL are measured at fair value, and changes therein are recognized in profit or loss.
+Financial assets (except derivatives and financial instruments originally designated as financial assets at fair value through profit or loss) may be reclassified out of FVTPL category if they are no longer held for the purpose of being sold or repurchased in the near term.

-(b) Loans and Receivables
+(ii) Loans and Receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of trading the receivables.
-They are included in current assets, except for those with maturities greater than 12 months after the end of each reporting period which are classified as non-current assets.
+They are included in current assets, except for those with maturities greater than 12 months after the end of each reporting period, which are classified as non-current assets.

-The Group's financial assets categorized as loans and receivables are presented as Cash and Cash Equivalents, Trade and Other Receivables (excluding Advances to suppliers), Advances to Related Parties and Refundable deposits, Restricted cash and Cash bond, presented as part of Other Current Assets and Other Non-Current Assets accounts, in the consolidated statement of financial position.
+The Group's financial assets categorized as loans and receivables are presented as Cash and Cash Equivalents, Trade and Other Receivables (excluding Advances to suppliers), Advances to Related Parties and Refundable deposits, Restricted cash and Cash bond, presented as part of Other Current Assets and Other Non-current Assets accounts, in the consolidated statement of financial position.
 Cash and cash equivalents are defined as cash on hand, demand deposits and short-term, highly liquid investments with original maturities of three months or less, readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.